 During the first-year housing lottery, you will have the opportunity to list your preferences, noting where you’d most like to live—and least like to live.
 The sophisticated algorithm developed for this process matches student preferences with available housing.
 The result: students get to live in the residence where they feel happiest and most comfortable.

 If you change your mind

 If you’re having second thoughts after receiving your housing assignment, you'll have an opportunity during Residence Exploration week (REX) to enter the First Year Residence Exchange (FYRE) and apply for a housing switch before classes start.

 Still unsure or looking for a switch after REX?
 All students currently living on campus, including first-year students, who would like to move to another building should apply for a building-to-building switch.

-If you are an upperclass student living on campus, you have the opportunity to:
+If you are an upper-level student living on campus, you have the opportunity to:

 - stay in the residence you lived in the previous year